 Welsh Uplands: past, present and future

 Environment Platform Wales is celebrating the Welsh uplands with images depicting people, places and nature.
-As part of the lead up to our 2020 conference: ‘Resilience in the Welsh Uplands: an Evidence Perspective’ we are collaborating with the Living Wales project to showcase these important landscapes and the people that live within them.
+As part of the lead up to our 2020 conference: ‘Resilience in the Welsh Uplands: an Evidence Perspective’ we’re showcasing these important landscapes and the people living within them.

 If you would like to participate, please submit an image that you feel represents one or more of the following categories.
 Winners in each category will receive £100 of Amazon vouchers to spend or donate as they wish.

 Who are the people who live in the uplands?
 Demonstrate their personality and character – portraits and action shots are encouraged, as are group pictures and images of individuals.

 Demonstrate the seasons, textures, colours and scenes depicting life in the uplands.
 What are the scenes you encounter on your commute or from your bedroom window?

 What animals and wildlife can you see in the uplands?
 How does this landscape sustain them?
 What role do they play in farming and local communities?

 What’s it like being a teenager in the uplands?
 How do you socialise, learn and connect with others in the uplands?
 What future do you see for yourself?